ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

     )(3.14159265)(2)
       //=> 6.2831853
 ```
 That works!
-We can bind anything we want in an expression by wrapping it in a function that is immediately invoked with the value we want to bind.[^explain-iife]
+We can bind anything we want in an expression by wrapping it in a function that is immediately invoked with the value we want to bind.`[1]`

-[^explain-iife]: JavaScript programmers regularly use the idea of writing an expression that denotes a function and then immediately applying it to arguments.
+>[1] JavaScript programmers regularly use the idea of writing an expression that denotes a function and then immediately applying it to arguments.
 Explaining the pattern, Ben Alman coined the term [Immediately Invoked Function Expression][iife] for it, often abbreviated "IIFE."

 ### inside-out